CliMA/ClimaUtilities.jl/docs/src/filereaders.md

 variable and they come with a caching system to avoid unnecessary reads.

 Future extensions might include:
-- dealing with multiple files containing the same variables (e.g. time series when the dates are split in different files);
 - doing chunked reads;
 - async reads.